 Who pays the tax on the $40 gain?
 You do, even though you just joined the fund the day before.
 All investors who owned shares of Mutual Fund A on the day the mutual fund sold the stock share the gain.
 Doesn’t seem fair, does it?
 It gets worse.

 Suppose you paid $100 per share for Mutual Fund A when you bought it in January.
 At the end of the year, the stock takes a dip in value and now your shares of Mutual Fund A are only worth $80 per share.
 You still have to pay tax on your share of the $40 gain from the sale of Stock B inside the mutual fund.

 RULE #17: Mutual funds are one of the few places where you can lose money and still owe tax on your investment.

-can’t sdira a flip because in not long term but can do stocks???
+Can’t SDIRA a flip real estate because it doesn’t allow a long term hold but can do stocks???

-The group coaching is something that I have been trying to put together a couple years now after I accumulated a lot of content and got a feel for coaching students these past few years in a one-on-one setting – see SimplePassiveCashflow.com/coaching
+The group coaching is something that I have been trying to put together a couple years now after I accumulated a lot of content and got a feel for coaching students these past few years in a one-on-one setting.
+Visit:

 “The Mastermind: The Journey to Simple Passive Cashflow” will consist of:

 1) 27 weeks of curated content with concepts building on top of each other

 2) Participants go through those modules together and are able to interact on the Bi-Weekly Call and the Private Facebook group in a “group study” environment

 3) Bi-Weekly hour power calls switch between the topics of a) Acquiring you direct investment and b) more high-level wealth building concepts and syndication education